 42. BImSchV

-The Immission Control Ordinance is designed to prevent the health risk posed by Legionella bacteria, which can multiply in the water systems of evaporative cooling systems, wet separators and cooling towers and spread both via recirculated air and in the form of fine aerosols in the exhaust air.
+The Immission Control Ordinance serves to prevent the health risk posed by legionella, which can multiply in the water systems of evaporative cooling systems, wet separators and cooling towers and spread both via recirculated air and in the form of fine aerosols in the exhaust air.
 The 42.
 BImSchV contains applicable technical and organizational obligations for the construction and operation of such systems, as inhalation of legionella can lead to severe pneumonia.
-We have summarized the most important rules and created a checklist for wet separator operators.

 Validity